CloverLeaf5/graphJournalFrontend/README.md

+This is a bare-bones frontend in React to take input of journal entries, pictures by way of S3, locations, movies watched, etc. It is a journal/logger.
+It will also access the API to query the DB for entries and create a "view".
+GoogleMaps is supported.
+Multiple APIs are supported to bring in posters/covers of movies/shows/books.
+Google SSO is supported.

+Redux is only used for the logged in user state.
+In the future, Redux should carry the state of the current view data from the DB from one page to the next rather than sending this infomation with react-router.

+There is essentially no UI design yet.
+Multiple environment variables need to be set to run locally.

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.